-The rise of the smartphone and the ubiquity of home computers have made a rough go of it for traditional brick-and-mortar shops as consumers shift their focus to online purchases.
-As a result, many retailers have jumped into the bustling world of e-commerce, and for good reason: Since 2000, online channels have provided three-quarters of retail sales growth, according to Strategy&.
-Furthermore, those merchants slow to pivot to the online marketplace — Borders, American Apparel and Aeropostale, to name a few — have either collapsed or filed for Chapter 11 to restructure their debt.
+The rise of the smartphone and the ubiquity of home computers made a rough go for traditional brick-and-mortar shops as consumers shift their focus to online purchases.
+What have retailers done as a result?Many jumped into the bustling world of ecommerce trends — since 2000, online channels provided three-quarters of retail sales growth, according to Strategy&.
+And the merchants slow to pivot to the online marketplace — Borders, American Apparel and Aeropostale, to name a few — have either collapsed or filed for Chapter 11 to restructure their debt.

 The convenience of sites like Amazon coupled with a growing shopper preference for experiences over tangible products has caused a steady decline in foot traffic and same-store sales for retailers.
 Department stores ranked last in terms of sales growth - 197 out of 197 - according to the Investor's Business Daily industry tracker.

-Although e-commerce sites provide many different options for consumers to research, compare prices and purchase items, a physical store still offers many benefits for retailers.
+Although ecommerce software provides many different options for consumers to research, compare prices and purchase items, a physical store still offers many benefits for retailers.
 For now, online sales only account for roughly 8 percent of total retail sales, Strategy& reported.

-Retailers with both an online and offline presence need to ensure they have a cloud commerce platform with omni-channel capabilities.
+Retailers with both an online and offline presence need to ensure they have a cloud commerce platform with omnichannel capabilities.
 It's important that these companies have a streamlined customer experience throughout both the in-store and online journey.
-This allows retailers to effectively and optimally manage inventory fulfillment, customer orders and many other aspects of the e-commerce site without sacrificing their processes already in place for their brick-and-mortar locations.
+A streamlined order life cycle allows retailers to effectively and optimally manage inventory fulfillment, customer orders and many other aspects of the ecommerce site without sacrificing their processes already in place for their brick-and-mortar locations.